sergiodxa/remix-utils/README.md

 #### Redirect Back

-This function is a wrapper of the `redirect` helper from Remix, contrarian to Remix's version.
-This one receives the whole request object as the first value and an object with the response init and a fallback URL.
+This function is a wrapper of the `redirect` helper from Remix.
+Unlike Remix's version, this one receives the whole request object as the first value and an object with the response init and a fallback URL.

 The response created with this function will have the `Location` header pointing to the `Referer` header from the request, or if not available, the fallback URL provided in the second argument.